 This is a closed campus.
-Students shall not be excused into any person's custody without the direct prior approval and knowledge of the building principal or designee.
+Students shall be excused into any person's custody with the direct prior approval and knowledge of the building principal or designee.
 To leave school, you must have permission from the principal's office.
-To receive an early dismissal, a note or phone call from a parent or guardian stating time, date, and the reason for the dismissal must be received in the office.
+A note or phone call from a parent or guardian stating the time, date, and reason for the dismissal must be received in the office to receive an early release.
 The dismissal will require approval by the principal, and the student will be allowed to check out at the approved time.
 You MUST check out with the office.
 Any time you leave school early and check back in when returning.